How to Reduce Swelling After Hair Transplant

 Depending on the sensitivity of the skin and number of the transplanted hairs a relatively large amount of lidocaine might be necessary to carry out the surgery in a pain-free way.

 As the local anaesthetic is injected under the skin, it will start travelling down due to gravity.
-The results in a slowly moving swell that can be bothersome if it affects the forehead or the face.
+This results in FUE hair transplant swelling that can be bothersome if it affects the forehead or the face.

 How can the swelling be prevented?